mountainkidai/rfSEClub/Vocab/Phrases.md

     Meaning: To have the same understanding or agreement about something; to be in agreement Example:"Let's make sure we're all on the same page before we start the project."

+18. "Spill the beans"

+    Meaning: To reveal a secret or tell information that was supposed to be kept hidden Example:"Come on, spill the beans!
+What did they get you for your birthday?